 - Add Black Beans and Water: Add the canned beans, including the liquid from one of the cans, along with 1/4 cup of water.
 Stir well to combine.
 Cook for 6-8 minutes, mashing some of the beans with a potato masher or the back of a fork or wooden spoon, until thickened.
 Season to taste with salt, if needed.

 - Make Cilantro Lime Crema (Optional): Using a blender, blend the tofu, garlic, cilantro, lime and salt, until smooth.
 Add 1-2 tbsp of water, if needed, to achieve a smooth sauce or thinner crema, if desired.

-- Assemble Tacos: To the warmed tortillas, add a scoop of black beans, then top with cabbage, crema, pickled red onion and fresh cilantro, if desired.
+- Assemble Tacos: To the warmed tortillas, add a scoop of black beans, then top with the cabbage, crema, pickled red onion and fresh cilantro, if desired.

-For super quick meal, you just make the black bean portion of the recipe.
+For a super quick meal, you just make the black bean portion of the recipe.
 This takes less than 15 minutes.
 Serve on tortillas with lettuce, tomato, salsa or any other taco fillings you like.

 Cilantro sauce can be made a day in advance.
 Pickled onion can be made up to 1 week in advance.
 The black bean mixture can be stored in the fridge up to 5 days.
 The cabbage can be stored in the fridge for around 5 days.

 Nutrition facts are estimated for 1 taco with the black beans and cabbage.
 They will vary based on the tortillas use you and do not include the tofu crema or pickled onion, though the amount of calories those contain are negligable.